D4rthVad3r/gamigo/README.md

 <b>Solution Back End:</b>

-1- For backend data storage I have used HTML local object.
+1- For backend data storage I have used HTML local object for mocking of data

 2- For reviewing Rest pattern please review below file